SYNOPSIS

 DESCRIPTION

-sftp is an interactive file transfer program, similar to ftp, which performs all operations over an encrypted secsh transport.
-It may also use many features of secsh, such as public key authentication and compression. sftp connects and logs into the specified host, then enters an interactive command mode.
+sftp is a file transfer program, similar to ftp, which performs all operations over an encrypted secsh transport.
+It may also use many features of ssh, such as public key authentication and compression.

-The second usage format will retrieve files automatically if a non-interactive authentication is used; otherwise, it will do so after successful interactive authentication.
+If the destination includes a path and it is not a directory, sftp will retrieve files automatically if a non-interactive authentication method is used; otherwise it will do so after successful interactive authentication.

-Since some usage formats use colon characters to delimit host names from path names, IPv6 addresses must be enclosed in square brackets to avoid ambiguity.
+Since the destination formats use colon characters to delimit host names from path names or port numbers, IPv6 addresses must be enclosed in square brackets to avoid ambiguity.

 Options